OpenBXI/bxibase/packaged/doc/README.md

   bxilog_new(), bxilog_get_level().

-- Functions that ask the caller to deal with the error (most functions actually), return a `bxierr_s` instance.
+- Functions that ask the caller to deal with the error (most functions actually), return a `::bxierr_p` instance.
 If they must also provide a result, a *pointer* on the result is taken as the *last* argument.
 See for example:
   `bxizmq_zocket_new()`, `bxitime_get()`.